esa-tu-darmstadt/SCOoOTER/docs/usage/quickstart.md

 ## Building IP cores

 IP cores are built through BSVTools.
-When building hardware for synthesis, we should disable generation of debug-code.
+When building hardware for synthesis, we should enable more optimizations that reduce debuggability but generate faster hardware.
 This can be done by setting the IP environment variable during build.
+Again, in the `core` directory, execute:

 ```
 make SIM_TYPE=VERILOG ip IP=1